libxml-raku/LibXML-raku/doc/Node.md

 DESCRIPTION
 ===========

 LibXML::Node defines functions that are common to all Node Types.
 An LibXML::Node should never be created standalone, but as an instance of a high level class such as LibXML::Element or LibXML::Text.
 The class itself should provide only common functionality.
 In LibXML each node is part either of a document or a document-fragment.
 Because of this there is no node without a parent.
-This may causes confusion with "unbound" nodes.

 METHODS
 =======